Brewers hold off Reds 7-6, remain 1½ back in wild-card race (Sep 26, 2017) | FOX Sports

 Brewers hold off Reds 7-6, remain 1½ back in wild-card race (Sep 26, 2017)

+MILWAUKEE (AP) The Brewers need wins any way they can get them, even if it means scratching and clawing to hold on against a last-place team that lost its seventh consecutive game.

-MILWAUKEE (AP) Domingo Santana hit an early three-run homer and the Milwaukee Brewers kept pace in the playoff race by holding off the Cincinnati Reds 7-6 on Tuesday night.
+Domingo Santana hit an early three-run homer and Milwaukee kept pace in the playoff race by beating the Cincinnati Reds 7-6 on Tuesday night.

 The surprising Brewers have five games left and need help to reach the postseason.
 They remained 1 1/2 games behind Colorado for the second NL wild card after the Rockies blanked Miami 6-0.

-Milwaukee (83-74) began the day six games back of the first-place Cubs in the NL Central.
-Chicago played at St. Louis and was one win short of clinching the division crown.
+Milwaukee (83-74) moved within five games of the first-place Cubs in the NL Central when Chicago lost 8-7 at St. Louis.
+The Brewers need to win out and have the Cubs lose their last five to force a tiebreaker for the division title.

+”You look at the way we won tonight,” catcher Stephen Vogt said. ”It may not be pretty but it was a win.
+We have five games left and we want to win them all.
+There’s no tomorrow.
+There’s no yesterday.
+There’s just today.”

-With starter Zach Davies lasting just four innings, Josh Hader (2-3) earned the win by striking out six and allowing two runs over 2 2/3 innings of relief.
+With starter Zach Davies fighting an illness and lasting just four innings, Josh Hader (2-3) earned the win by striking out six and allowing two runs over 2 2/3 innings of relief.

+”They’ve been a tough matchup for Zach this year,” Brewers manager Craig Counsell said. ”They kept putting good at-bats on throughout the game.
+You felt like it was going to be a tough game and our guys did enough.”

 Joey Votto singled with one out in the ninth off Brewers closer Corey Knebel, and pinch-runner Philip Ervin stole second.
-Knebel recovered to earn his 38th save by striking out Scooter Gennett and getting Eugenio Suarez to fly out to right field.
+Knebel recovered to earn his 38th save by striking out Scooter Gennett and getting Eugenio Suarez to fly out.

 Scott Schebler pulled the Reds to 4-2 with a two-run homer off Davies in the second, but a throwing error by Gennett at second base allowed two runs to score for the Brewers with two outs in the third.